 Burlingame’s Easton Addition is one of the most desirable neighborhoods in all of Burlingame.
 With its tree-lined streets and stunning homes, what’s not to like?
 Most of the lots in this area are flat and about 6,000 square-feet making this area the perfect place for homeowners and contractors to build their dream homes.
 It is not uncommon to find a 3,000-square-foot, newer craftsman style home (worth $2.5m+) next to an original Spanish style 1,400- square-foot home (worth approx. $1.2m+).
 The wide array of architectural homes adds to the charm of the neighborhood.

 Easton Addition has two public elementary schools, Roosevelt Elementary & Lincoln Elementary, within walking distance, as well as one private elementary school, Our Lady of Angels.
 This neighborhood is also home to the Easton Branch Library, which opened in 1943.

 Burlingame Grove & Burlingame Village

 Burlingame Grove and Burlingame Village neighborhoods are near the edge of Millbrae.
 They comprise a small neighborhood made up mostly of older (1940’s-1950’s) homes.
-The neighborhood is often called “cute” with their tree-lined streets.

 The elementary school for Burlingame Grove and Village is Lincoln Elementary.